abstractoperators/concrete/webapp/README.md

 * Create a directory e.g. homepage
 * Create a corresponding dockerfile in `concrete/docker`, e.g. `Dockerfile.homepage`
 * Use the previous dockerfile to upload an image to ecr.
 See `make build-webapp-homepage` and `make aws-ecr-push-homepage`
-* To test locally, use `make run-webapp-[demo|homepage]`.
+* To test locally, use `make run-webapp-[homepage]`.
 Note that running the containers will not build, so you will need to build as appropriate.
 * Add these commands to GH actions through `concrete/.github/workflows/deploy_to_staging.yml`
   - Alternatively, call `poetry run python -m concrete deploy --image_uri  <image_uri> --container_name <container_name> --container_port <container_port> [--service_name=<custom_service_name>]`
 * To delete the deployment, delete the service through ECS